This post was written by Candace Chewning, Office of Worker Protections.

 Filing a complaint

-If you believe you have experienced retaliation or a violation of this law, file a complaint by emailing firstname.lastname@example.org.
+If you believe you have experienced retaliation or a violation of this law, file a complaint with the Office of Worker Protections by emailing firstname.lastname@example.org.

-If you have additional questions about the City’s paid sick leave law, or want to request compliance support, please contact the Mayor’s Office of Labor by emailing email@example.com.
+If you have additional questions about the City’s paid sick leave law, or want to request compliance support, please contact the Philadelphia Department of Labor by emailing email@example.com.